alec-z/charter/stf_charter.md

 The Governing Board voting members shall consist of one representative appointed from each

-Platinum or Gold Member and the Steering Committee Chair.
+Diamond or Gold sponsor and the Steering Committee Chair.

 The Governing Board responsibilities consist of: